mikeizbicki/cmc-csci143/topic_12_last_day/README.md

 1. Quizzes will be graded in canvas by end of day

+1. I will be in my office most of the day Thurs/Fri this week
+    1. if you want to guarantee my availability, post a github issue

 1. Graduating students: everything must be submitted before Friday morning 9AM

 <br/>